dongwonmoon/Yaml-Pipe/README.md

 # VectorFlow

-> **Note:** This project is currently a work in progress.
-Features and configurations may change.

 VectorFlow is a flexible ETL pipeline designed to streamline the process of converting text data into vector embeddings and loading them into a vector database.
 It allows you to define and run a multi-step pipeline using a simple YAML configuration file.

 ## Features